 Trash, recycling, and compost should be provided within the approved area, if space allows.
 These bins can be kept inside the restaurant.

-If you want to use a portable heater, portable generator, candles, or open flame, apply with the San Francisco Fire Department for a provisional permit.
+If you want to use a portable generator, candles, or open flame, you also need to apply with the San Francisco Fire Department for a provisional permit.

 You may use the sidewalk only when you are open.